jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10 - The Cast.md

 ===

 Philosophy: the largely unspoken ideals that tell members of society what’s right and wrong, good and bad, in science, art, morals, politics and economics.
-Philosophy is a civilization's collective consciouness used by members to make rules around questions like: what is scientific truth?
+Philosophy is a civilization's collective consciousness used by members to make rules around questions like: what is scientific truth?
 Who should govern?
 And how should resources be organized?

 Ruling philospophy: is a civilization’s chosen philosophy.
 One that all factions agree on.
 Like the “Divine Rights of Kings” derived from Christian theology used in royalist Europe, “Marxist-Leninism” of the Soviet Union, or the combination of “red / blue” philosophies of our philosophy today.